Apache Pinot vs. Apache Druid

 While Apache Pinot and Apache Druid share many architectural similarities, it is in performance where their specific differences become immediately apparent.
 Apache Pinot can sustain thousands — even hundreds of thousands — of queries per second, allowing it to support user-facing analytics, where high concurrency of queries is a strict requirement.
 Apache Pinot supports this level of concurrency while exhibiting far lower query latencies for you to meet your strict Service Level Agreements (SLAs).

 User-facing analytics is a special case of real-time analytics that requires ingesting streaming data, serving high concurrency QPS while maintaining low latencies (lower latencies are better).
-This is where Apache Pinot excels compared to Apache Druid.
+When comparing Apache Pinot vs. Druid, this is where Pinot excels.
 Traditional data warehouses were not designed for user-facing, real-time analytics; queries on data warehouses can take hours or even days to produce results.

 Comparing Performance: Apache Pinot Wins Hands-Down